Cheeky Angel: Story

 At the age of nine, Megumi is an aggressive boy prone to always fighting.
 One day he saves a strange man from a gang of other children.
 In return, Megumi receives a magical book.
 After accidentally bleeding on the book, a genie named Pierrot appears and offers to grant him a wish.
 Megumi wishes to become a strong man's man.
 Pierrot, a trickster, inadvertently turns Megumi into a woman.
 Megumi, furious, throws the book into the riverbank.
-Believing the only way to reverse the spell is to retrieve the book, Megumi begins a 6-year-long search but is told that she can find the book if she attends Furinkan High School.
+Believing the only way to reverse the spell is to retrieve the book, Megumi begins a 6-year-long search.